Irrwurz or Mad Root: German Folklore

 Taking off both shoes and walking barefoot can help ground the wanderer.
 Walking backwards in one's own footprints might also shake off the curse.

-Sometimes the person must be shocked out of a trance-like state induced by the Irrwurz.
+Sometimes the person can be shocked out of the trance-like state induced by the Irrwurz.
 In other regions such as Tyrol, one is simply out of luck until another unwitting victim steps on the nefarious plant.